-Note: Remember to check the assumptions.
-This point cannot be overemphasized.
+Remember to check the assumptions.
+This point cannot be over-emphasized.
 If the assumptions are not met, then the model is not correct.
 Well, not perfectly correct.
-See Chapter 4 for a discussion of this point.
+See Chapter 5 for a discussion of this point.

-7.5.2 WEIGHTED LEAST SQUARES Note that ordinary least squares is not be the best option here.
+8.5.2 WEIGHTED LEAST SQUARES Note that ordinary least squares is not be the best option here.
 The invalidation rate has greater inherent variability in smaller divisions than in larger.
 We know this because of the distribution of the invalidation rate.
 Invalidation counts follow something akin to a Binomial distribution.
 Its two parameters are sample size (number of votes cast) and success probability (invalidation rate).
 The variance of a Binomial random variable is $n\pi(1 - \pi)$.

 Dividing the invalidation count by the number of votes cast gives the invalidation rate.
 The distribution of the invalidation rate can be approximated with a Normal distribution (see the Central Limit Theorem, Section S.6.4).
 The expected value of the observed invalidation rate is π , the inherent invalidation rate.
-The standard deviation is $\sqrt{\pi(1-\pi)/n}$.
+The variance is $\pi(1-\pi)/n \propto 1/n$.